Koubi01/budget-tracker/ReadMe.txt

 For compilation u need Cmake, in main folder is CMakeFile.txt with this file u can compile a whole project.

-If u want to use the RestApi I build, u will need a vcpkg (https://vcpkg.io/en/) after u install this program u will need thru that program install a Crow Framework (https://crowcpp.org/master/) and then u need add a path in CMakeFile
+If u want to use the RestApi , u will need a vcpkg (https://vcpkg.io/en/) after u install this program u will need thru that program install a Crow Framework (https://crowcpp.org/master/) and then u need add a path in CMakeFile